 At Level 4 the aim is to develop the students in terms of the undertaking of independent research, fundamental enquiry and questioning of process and practices.
-Encouraging students to undertake academic reading, utilising journals and moving beyond Google.
+Encouraging students to undertake academic reading, utilising journals and moving beyond surface level research.
 The emphasis here is on embedding the underlying concepts and principles associated with Visual Media Arts, providing students will the skills needed to interpret, analyse and start to challenge concepts, with discussion.
 The skills gained here will form the basis of further learning and development at Level 5.
 Level 5 will equip the students with the skills of analysis and critical thinking, develop the professional and presentation skills needed for progression on to high level study or entry to industry.
-Students at Level 5 will be able to apply their knowledge of practices to the work place and exert confidence in their decision making as a result of analysis and evaluation.
+Students at Level 5 will be able to apply their knowledge of practices to the workplace and exert confidence in their decision making as a result of analysis and evaluation.
+There will be a focus on helping the student evolve into an independent learner and thus capable of progression on to the degree if they should choose to do so.